Title: A Season of Thrills and Terrors

 There was a mutter of “Spoilsport.” from Chuck’s direction and Rodney felt his mood lighten slightly.

 “Now, Ford is going to be going around to everyone to get some videos to home and we will make sure that you get a turn in front of the camera.
 I would suggest that you use your time to actually say something useful to anyone you left behind, but I doubt you will,” John informed her evenly.
-Rodney was damn proud of how even tempered his Sentinel was being.
+Rodney was damn proud of how even-tempered his Sentinel was being.

 “You probably won’t let my video go through anyway,” Weir muttered and then turned around and left the command center.
 She didn’t bother to go back to the room that only months before had been her office.
 She was heading to her rooms and Rodney was content to let her.
 If she was sulking behind closed doors, she wasn’t spreading her hate and discontent around the Expedition and they didn’t need the mood downer.

 “Oh, I’ll let it go through.
 Along with the file on all the shit you have been up to over the last year.
 It will be interesting to see what the fallout from that will be,” Rodney disagreed calmly.
-From the hitch in her stride as she walked away, Weir heard him.
+From the hitch in her stride, as she walked away, Weir heard him.
 He wasn’t sorry.

-“Make sure that the first thing to go through is a through report on what has been happening in the city, and all the after-action reports from the teams,” John requested quietly.
-Rodney was fairly certain that Chuck could hear them, but the tech, like most everyone else on the city, was loyal to John.
+“Make sure that the first thing to go through is a thorough report on what has been happening in the city, and all the after-action reports from the teams,” John requested quietly.
+Rodney was fairly certain that Chuck could hear them, but the tech, like most everyone else in the city, was loyal to John.
 The chances of him going and voluntarily talking to Weir were basically nil nowadays.

 “We need to get together with the Teams to see what we are going to do about the ancient outpost at the edges of the system,” the Guide said, deftly changing the subject and moving them towards the conference room.
 “Chuck, can you call the leads, my seconds, Teyla and Grodin up for a quick meeting?
 And see if the mess has anything food like available?
 Once you have that done, get into the conference room, we need to see what your guys in city services need too.”